tgautam16/jerksearch/README.md

 # JERK SEARCH PIPELINE

-A faster parallelised jerksearch pipeline usable in MPIFR's hercules cluster based on A. Ridolfi's PULSAR_MINER code JERK SEARCH PIPELINE V1.3 (this version does not includ MPI_PREPSUBBAND and includes only cpu based accelsearch + cpu based jerksearch), for a version with MPI_PREPSUBBAND contact me at tgautam@mpifr-bonn.mpg.de:
+A faster parallelised jerksearch pipeline usable in MPIFR's hercules cluster based on A. Ridolfi's PULSAR_MINER code JERK SEARCH PIPELINE V1.3 (this version does not includ MPI_PREPSUBBAND and includes only cpu based accelsearch + cpu based jerksearch), for a version with MPI_PREPSUBBAND use v1.4:
 Requirements: Singularity image including PRESTO,TEMPO,PSRCHIVE

 You run the pipeline by doing ‘source submission.sh’